-- Avoid common computing aesthetics and conventions. - Support expressions of personhood through alternate interaction techniques and tangible interfaces based on real-world objects and practices. - Leverage family pictures to encourage engagement. - Do not break social ties with existing relationships. - Respect existing applications of devices and communication patterns. - Emphasize asynchronous communication but provide room for synchronous communication too. - Provide multiple media coverage (that is, audio, video, personal messages, and the like). - Use tactile interaction techniques. - Do not be linguistically biased. - Build realistic understanding of availability of infrastructure, maintenance, and assistance of technology. - Support sufficient privacy, security, and reliability.
+- Avoid common computing aesthetics and conventions. - Support self expressions - Leverage family pictures to encourage engagement. - Do not break social ties with existing relationships. - Respect existing applications of devices and communication patterns. - Emphasize asynchronous communication but provide room for synchronous communication too. - Provide multiple media coverage (that is, audio, video, personal messages, and the like). - Use tactile interaction techniques.

+- Do not be linguistically biased.

+- Build assistive technology

+- Support sufficient privacy, security, and reliability.